vishalbelsare/memori/demos/travel_planner/README.md

 ### First Time User
 ```
 Input: "I want to visit Japan for 10 days in April.
-I love anime, traditional culture, and great food.
-Budget around $3000."
+I love anime, traditional culture, and great food."

 The agents will:
 1. Research flights to Japan in April using SerperDevTool